 ERCOT capitalizes issuance costs related to debt.
-The amounts are classified in non-current assets and amortized over the life of the debt.
+The amounts are amortized over the life of the debt.

 The Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No.2015-03 requiring debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from that debt liability.
 The ASU is effective for financial statements issued for fiscal years beginning after December 15, 2015.
-ERCOT will adopt the amendments in this Update in its 2016 financial statements.
+ERCOT adopted the amendments in this Update in its 2016 financial statements.